-We have approximately 6891 pole mounted fuses and switches on our network with ages as shown in Figure 6-44 and Figure 6-45 respectively.
+We have approximately 6891 pole-mounted fuses and switches on our network with ages as shown in Figure 6-46 and Figure 6-47 respectively.

-A significant proportion of pole mounted fuses and switches are less than 20 years old, while some date from nearly 60 years ago.
-They are fairly simple pieces of equipment and maintenance normally revolves around the lubrication of moving parts.
-Since these switches are maintained as part of the overhead line pole maintenance and replacement program, their condition are better than the age profile would suggest if age alone is taken as a metric of condition.
+A significant proportion of pole-mounted fuses and switches are less than 20 years old, while some date from nearly 60 years ago.
+They are simple pieces of equipment and maintenance revolves typically around the lubrication of moving parts.
+Since these switches are maintained as part of the overhead line pole maintenance and replacement program, their condition is better than the age profile would suggest if age alone is taken as a metric of condition.